Yasi2110/CSES-ProblemSet-Solutions/Sorting and Searching/Sorting and Searching.md

 ```

 ## [Traffic Lights](https://cses.fi/problemset/task/1163)
 We use two sets - one to keep the current distances between every two consecutive traffic lights and one two keep the positions of the traffic lights.
 We simulate the process using these two sets.
-After every new traffic light the answear is the last element from the second set(the largest element).
+After every new traffic light the answear is the last element from the first set(the largest element).
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;